Why staying well informed in the digital age calls for a lot of effort.

 If you are a crack dealer in an urban ghetto or a suicide bomber you can probably eat as much bacon as you like – religious views permitting.

-The introduction of changes to the way Google works, codenamed Panda (2011), Penguin (2012) and Hummingbird (2013) levelled the playing field and rewarded honest endeavour to deliver compelling content above quackery and shamanism.
+The introduction of changes to the way Google works, codenamed Panda (2011), Penguin (2012) and Hummingbird (2013), levelled the playing field and rewarded honest endeavour to deliver compelling content above quackery and shamanism.
 What’s worse (or fairer depending on how you look at it) is that sites using the older methods now run the risk of being heavily penalised or even de-listed, retrospectively.
+Since then Google has just become cleverer and more naturalistic in the way it looks at content.

 Google – just like the Inland Revenue – are allowed to change their minds about what is allowed or prohibited.